davips/automl-paje_archived/README.md

 # paje: An Automated Machine Learning Tool
-# [this repository is kept here only for historic reasons]
+# [this repository is kept here only for historical reasons]

 ## Dependencies